HMS Shannon (1906)

 HMS Shannon was a armoured cruiser built for the Royal Navy in the mid-1900s.
 Before the First World War, she served with the Home Fleet, generally as the flagship of a cruiser squadron.
 The ship remained with the Grand Fleet, as the Home Fleet was renamed when the war began, for the entire war, but only participated in a single battle, the Battle of Jutland in May 1916.
-Shannon spent most of the war unsuccessfully patrolling the North Sea for German warships and commerce raiders.
+Shannon spent most of the war patrolling the North Sea for German warships and commerce raiders.
 She was paid off in 1919 and sold for scrap in 1922.

 Description

 Shannon displaced 14600 LT as built and 16630 LT at deep load.
 The ship had an overall length of 519 ft, a beam of 75 ft 6 in and a mean draught of 26 ft.
 Her beam was 1 ft wider and her draught one foot less than her sisters in the belief that she would prove to be the fastest ship in the class.
 Shannon was powered by a pair of four-cylinder triple-expansion steam engines, each driving one shaft, using steam provided by 24 Yarrow water-tube boilers.
 The engines were designed to reach a total of 27000 ihp and were intended to give a maximum speed of 23 kn.
 Shannon proved to be the slowest ship in the class; during her sea trials on 3 December 1907 her engines reached 29644 ihp, but she only reached a speed of 22.592 kn The ship carried a maximum of 2060 LT of coal and an additional 750 LT of fuel oil that was sprayed on the coal to increase its burn rate.
 At full capacity, she could steam for 8150 nmi at a speed of 10 kn.
 Shannon was designed to carry 779 officers and ratings, but had a complement of 819 in 1908 and 842 in 1912.

 The ship's main armament consisted of four BL 9.2-inch Mark XI guns in two twin-gun turrets, one each fore and aft.
 Her secondary armament of ten BL 7.5-inch Mark II guns were mounted amidships in single turrets.
 Anti-torpedo boat defence was provided by sixteen QF 12-pounder (3-inch) 18-cwt guns.
 Shannon also mounted five submerged 17.7-inch torpedo tubes, one of which was mounted in the stern.

 The waterline armour belt consisted of 6 in of Krupp cemented armour roughly between the fore and aft 7.5-inch gun turrets, but was reduced in steps to three inches to the ends of the ship.
 The gun turrets and barbettes were protected by 6–8 in of armour.
 The thickness of the lower deck was 1.5–2 in.
 The armour of the conning tower was 10 in thick.